-In this tutorial, we will introduce the setting-up for Antminer S5+(8.9TH @ 3436w) bitcoin miner.
+In this tutorial, we will demonstrate the setting-up for Antminer S5+(8.9TH @ 3436w) bitcoin miner.

-- Please prepare PSUs (can afford the power >= 3500w and with 6pin x 28); You can use several PSUs to connect to one miner.
-But plz don’t connect 1 PSU to more than 1 miner or more than one hashing board.
+- Prepare PSUs (power >= 3500w and with 6pin x 28); You can use several PSUs to connect to 1 miner.
+But don’t connect 1 PSU to more than 1 miner or more than 1 hashing board.

-- Download here for the official guide: EastShore on Github
+- Download the guide: EastShore on Github

 Miner Connection & Mining Guide

 - First, check if all the cables on the miner are connected properly.

 - There are 28 x 6pin ports on the miner.
 You need to connect all the 6pin ports to your PSU.